seandstewart/bardly/pending/romances/the-tempest/11-player.md

 **STEPHANIO**
 What's the matter?
 Have we devils here?
 Do you put
-tricks upon’s with savages and men of Ind, ha?
+tricks upon's with savages and men of Ind, ha?
 I
 have not scaped drowning to be afeard now of your
 four legs; for it hath been said, as proper a man as
 ever went on four legs cannot make him give ground;
 and it shall be said so again while Stephano
-breathes at’s nostrils. …
+breathes at's nostrils. ...

 **CALIBAN**
-… The spirit torments me; Oh!
+...
+The spirit torments me; Oh!

 **STEPHANO**
 This is some monster of the isle with four legs, who